wdbm/InfoPeace/documentation/new_here.md

 Being a collaborator or a member of this project doesn't mean you endorse it or any of its sub-ideas!

 This is an evolving project, so feel free to add comments or ideas or material or remove material or whatnot.
 I guess just try to keep the Markdown pretty neat is all and for now just commit directly to the master branch.
-The use of American English happens the standard used but this isn't particularly important, but consistency can reduce distractions.
+The use of American English happens to be the standard used but this isn't particularly important, but consistency can reduce distractions.

 # Breaking News!